davecoffin/FRStretchImageView/README.md

 First of all, you will need to create & set up the `UIScrollView` that will be observed in storyboard.
 For more information about it, check this Natasha The Robot's tutorial: https://www.natashatherobot.com/ios-autolayout-scrollview/

-When you are all set, place your `UIImageView` on top of it and pin the `NSLayoutConstraint`'s you'll need.
+When you are all set, place your `UIImageView`/`UIView` on top of it and pin the `NSLayoutConstraint`'s you'll need.
 You don't need to reference them for `FRStretchImageView`, it will do it for you.
 But in order to make it work properly, there are only 2 conditions:

-1) You need to pin a Top `NSLayoutConstraint` from your `UIImageView` (firstItem) to its superview (it may be the "Content View" `UIView` of your `UIScrollView`);
+1) You need to pin a Top `NSLayoutConstraint` from your `UIImageView`/`UIView` (firstItem) to its superview (it may be the "Content View" `UIView` of your `UIScrollView`);

-2) You need to pin a Height `NSLayoutConstraint` in your `UIImageView`.
+2) You need to pin a Height `NSLayoutConstraint` in your `UIImageView`/`UIView`.

 ... and subclass it as `FRStretchImageView`.

 ## Usage

-Now you're ready to add the stretching behavior to your `UIImageView`!
+Now you're ready to add the stretching behavior to your `UIImageView`/`UIView`!
 You just need to write a single line to make it work:

 ```swift
 myStretchingImage.stretchHeightWhenPulledBy(scrollView: myScroll)